zacwong2151/tp/docs/DeveloperGuide.md

 **MSS**

 1. User <u>lists all volunteering events (UCE02)</u>.
-2. User requests to list out all volunteers in the specific event.
+2. User requests to view all volunteers added to an event.
-3.  iVolunteer list out all volunteers in the events.
+3.  iVolunteer displays all volunteers in the event.

     Use case ends.